Statistical Critique 1

 3 Part Two: Scientific Visualizations

-3. Take a screenshot of the visualization / table
+2. Take a screenshot of the visualization.

-3.2 Visualization / Table Critique
+3.3 Visualization Critique

 Your critique of the visualization you selected needs to address the following questions: